The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

 \subsection{Related works}

-Several celebrated papers have recently established qualitative results about discrete conformal embeddings that apply to general classes of infinite random planar maps, including infinite volume versions of the mated-CRT maps described above.
-See for example the works of Benjamini and Schramm~\cite{benjamini-schramm-topology}, Gurel-Gurevich and Nachmias~\cite{gn-recurrence}, Gill and Rohde~\cite{gill2013riemann}, Angel, Hutchcroft, Nachmias, and Ray~\cite{angel2016unimodular}, Angel, Barlow, Gurel-Gurevich, and Nachmias~\cite{angel2016boundaries}, Georgakopoulos~\cite{georgakopoulos2016boundary}, and Lee~\cite{lee-conformal-growth}.
-These papers have explored recurrence versus transience, parabolicity versus hyperbolicity, harmonic embeddings, Martin boundaries, heat kernel bounds, and other related topics in the context of circle packings, square tilings, Riemann uniformizations, and discrete harmonic functions.
-These papers treat infinite volume limits of various random planar map models and have specific consequences in our setting; for example, as we note in Proposition~\ref{prop-recurrent}, the work in \cite{gn-recurrence} directly implies recurrence for infinite volume mated-CRT maps.
+Several celebrated papers have recently established qualitative results about random walk and discrete conformal embeddings that apply to general classes of infinite random planar maps, sometimes including the infinite volume version of the mated-CRT map.
+See, for example,~\cite{benjamini-schramm-topology,benjamini-curien-uipq-walk,gn-recurrence,lee-conformal-growth,lee-uniformizing,gill-rohde-type,abgn-bdy,georg-poisson-bdy,angel-hyperbolic,ahnr-hyperbolic,chn-causal,cg-liouville,gjn-macroscopic-circles}.
+These papers have explored recurrence versus transience, parabolicity versus hyperbolicity, Tutte embeddings, Martin boundaries, heat kernel bounds, circle packings, discrete harmonic functions and other related topics.
+Some of these works have specific consequences in our setting; for example, the main result of~\cite{gn-recurrence} directly implies recurrence for infinite volume mated-CRT maps (see~\cite[Section 2.2]{gms-harmonic}).
 However these papers do not treat fine mesh scaling limits as we do here.

-The paper~\cite{ghs-dist-exponent} also studies the mated-CRT maps considered in the present paper, where they are referred as the {\em structure graphs} associated with SLE$_{\kappa'}$-decorated LQG.
-Unlike the present paper, however,~\cite{ghs-dist-exponent} is primarily concerned with the graph metric on these graphs with a view toward understanding the metric structure of $\gamma$-LQG and of random planar maps in the $\gamma$-LQG universality class for general $\gamma \in (0,2)$.
-It is interesting to note that the proofs in~\cite{ghs-dist-exponent} are primarily based on the Brownian motion representation of the mated-CRT maps, unlike the proofs in the present paper which rely more heavily on the priori embedding together with estimates for SLE and LQG.

-Biskup, Ding, and Goswami~\cite{bdg-lqg-rw} study random walk in another random environment which is a natural discretization of LQG, different from the mated-CRT maps considered here.
-Namely, they look at the integer lattice with each edge assigned a weight equal to the exponential of $\gamma$ times a discrete Gaussian free field and obtain upper and lower bounds for the exit time of this random walk from a Euclidean ball.
-These estimates are deduced from a bound for effective resistance and are very different in nature from the results of the present paper, which only concern random walk viewed modulo time parameterization.
-However, as discussed in Section~\ref{sec-lbm}, we expect that our techniques can be extended to obtain estimates similar in spirit to those in~\cite{bdg-lqg-rw} in the setting of mated-CRT maps.
-There are also several works which study distances in the setting of~\cite{bdg-lqg-rw}; see, e.g.,~\cite{ding-goswami-watabiki,ding-dunlap-lqg-fpp,ding-zhang-fpp-gff,ding-zhang-geodesic-dim,ding-goswami-fpp-brw}.